davidmnoll/davidmnoll.github.io/src/posts/md/goalsAsTypes.md

     This makes sense because in the real world, a task is generally awaiting some input.
 If you have a subtask, it's because the larger task needs some input.
 For instace "build a house" will have somewhere a subtask of "buy lumber" because that gets input into the final product.
 In a program, the task may be awaiting input like a name, a choice, or a completion status.
 That output of the subtask later becomes an input of the parent task.
 It becomes a value that fills the parent's hole.

     [Here's a paper](https://www.researchgate.net/publication/27470058_Workflow_Patterns) illustrating that tasks can be composed with all-of, one-of, or sequential compostion... a common practice for workflow engines.
-This mirrors the Promise.all, Promise.any, and Promise.then which we find in Javascript.
-In types these very naturally correspond to the sum type, product type, and arrow type respectively.
+This mirrors the Promise.any, Promise.all, and Promise.then which we find in Javascript.
+In types these very naturally correspond to the sum type, product type, and arrow (if you assume no effects from the perspective of the promise graph) respectively.

     So we may be able to simplify task management and workflow engines by modeling tasks this way.
 In the world of AI agents completing tasks, this will likely be a critical tool for managing complexity.
 And on the topic of AI...